dromzeh/dromzeh.dev/src/posts/wanderer-moe-website-breakdown.md

 This works great as it means I don't have to write each asset page or every possible outcome unlike what was previously used when wanderer.moe was a CSR Static Site.

-Cloudflare's Workers Paid plan is [bundled with Pages](https://developers.cloudflare.com/workers/platform/pricing/), so I don't have to pay separately.
-This costs me nothing as the price is included in the Workers Paid plan.

 ## Crowdin (Localization & Translations)

 [Crowdin](https://crowdin.com/) is what wanderer.moe uses for translations and localization.